 We are what we think.
 All that we are arises with our thoughts, with our thoughts we make the world.Buddha

 The fear of not being good enough is one of the deepest most fundamental fears every human being on the planet deals with at some point or another.
-You, me, your loved ones, we all live with moments of self-doubt.
+You, me, and your loved ones, all live with moments of self-doubt.
 It’s human nature.
 And it’s deeply ingrained in our minds and our society.

 Feeling Not Good Enough

 There are a lot of varying factors that contribute to not feeling good enough.
 But oftentimes it’s a combination of our constant comparison to other people and the crazy amount of pressure we put on ourselves to be, look and act a certain way.
 It’s exhausting and thereby reduces our ability to be our authentic selves and live our lives to the fullest.

 According to Brené Brown – research professor, author, and public speaker – we live in a culture of perceived scarcity, what she calls in her book Daring Greatly “our culture of ‘never enough.’”
 Brown says we start off the morning thinking we didn’t get enough sleep, followed by thinking we don’t have enough time, and by the time we go to bed at night, “our minds are racing with a litany of what we didn’t get, or didn’t get done, that day”.
 Whatever we do, have, or get, it’s never enough.
 And as a result, we start a negative spiral of focusing solely on where we think we fall short while comparing ourselves to where others seem to flourish.

 So what can we do about it?